vcuspinera/Canada_response_covid/README.md

 ## Overview
 The idea of this project was born after March 27th, 2020, when the Prime Minister of Canada, Justin Trudeau, [announced a series of policies facing impacts of Covid-19](https://youtu.be/1o-tV0A87l8) to support small businesses and their employees.

-The objective of this project is to analyse the Canadian Government response to Covid-19 through the percepetion of the people by making sentiment analysis on people's tweets mentioning Canadian Government's accounts as [@JustinTrudeau](https://twitter.com/JustinTrudeau?s=20), [@CanadianPM](https://twitter.com/CanadianPM), [@Canada](https://twitter.com/canada?lang=en) and [@GovCanHealth](https://twitter.com/govcanhealth?lang=en).
+The objective of this project is to analyse the Canadian Government response to Covid-19 through the perception of the people by making sentiment analysis on people's tweets mentioning Canadian Government's accounts as [@JustinTrudeau](https://twitter.com/JustinTrudeau?s=20), [@CanadianPM](https://twitter.com/CanadianPM), [@Canada](https://twitter.com/canada?lang=en) and [@GovCanHealth](https://twitter.com/govcanhealth?lang=en).

 ## Retrieving tweets
 To compare the tweets before and after Trudeau announcement, the first step was getting the tweets from March 1st to April 30th, from the four official-accounts selected from the Government of Canada.

 ### Getting the tweets
 #### What didn't work: `Twitter API` and `GetOldTweets3` library
 Our first attempt was using the [Twitter API](https://github.com/vcuspinera/Canada_response_covid/blob/master/src/twitter-search_v1_TwitterAPI.ipynb).
-For this reason we get a twitter developer's account<sup><a name="myfootnote1">1</a></sup>.
+For this reason, we get a twitter developer's account<sup><a name="myfootnote1">1</a></sup>.
 However, the standard twitter developer's account only gives access to search historic databases with a 7-day limit, which means that I was not able to find tweets for a date older than one week, so this approach was not useful for the objective of our project.

 For our second approach we used the [GetOldTweets3 library](https://github.com/vcuspinera/Canada_response_covid/blob/master/src/twitter-search_v2_GetOldTweets3.ipynb).
-This innitially worked, however due the changes in Twitter's API in late 2020, GetOldTweets3 is not longer functioning.
+This initially worked, however due the changes in Twitter's API in late 2020, GetOldTweets3 is no longer functioning.

-#### What worked for teh project: `snscrape` library
+#### What worked for the project: `snscrape` library

-Our final and succesful approach to get the wanted tweets was using the [snscrape](https://github.com/vcuspinera/Canada_response_covid/blob/master/src/twitter-search_v3_snscrape.ipynb).
+Our final and successful approach to get the wanted tweets was using the [snscrape](https://github.com/vcuspinera/Canada_response_covid/blob/master/src/twitter-search_v3_snscrape.ipynb).
 This package allowed us to find old tweets as opposed to the free version of the API from twitter, and the GetOldTweets3 library that is non-currently working.

 In this case, we use the development version of snscrape to access information directly from tweets instead of tweet URLs:
 ```
 !pip3 install git+https://github.com/JustAnotherArchivist/snscrape.git
 ```

 An important point is that this package works directly from the terminal with Command Line Interface (CLI) so, in this case, we didn't need to call it as a library but we use the OS library for Python to execute snscrape with CLI commands in Python.
-In the next code chunk you could find how to use it in jupyter:
+In the next code chunk, you could find how to use it in jupyter:

 ```python
 # Libraries